 Standing nearby in the lobby, the Silver Grey Militia Company of Northern Berkshire examined their muskets.

 Long time militia man John Szczesniak is a history buff.
 "Doing this you know why (militia men) didn't like to march in bad weather.
 Their feet got wet," he said looking at the moccasins he was wearing.
 "And if it rained or snowed during a battle, the powder would become wet and could not be used to fire muskets.

-Dave Williams said he is the oldest lasting member of the militia: "I'm very active (in the militia) and have taken
+Dave Williams said he is the oldest lasting member of the militia: "I'm very active (in the militia) and have taken part in re-enactments.

 At the Williams Inn, Carl Faulkner led the way, carrying a United States ‘76 flag, as the militia, muskets in hand, authentic powder horns and ammunition pouches slung over shoulders, marched through the public rooms on the main floor to a ceremony on the green in front of the Inn.

 Militia men carried flags inscribed, "Silver Greys, An Appeal to Heaven" and "Don't Tread on Me."
 Meanwhile, fifer Jeff Willette of North Adams and drummer Robert Mossman of Cheshire set the beat with a rendition of "Yankee Doodle Dandy."
 Colonel Williams followed the marchers.

 With the militia lined up on the green, leader Wayne Tinney of Adams shouted commands: Regiment, Ready, Aim, Fire.
 Smoke from muskets in a three volley salute to the Colonel circled the air on what was a beautiful day that held the promise of spring.

 Returning to the Inn, everyone gathered around the Colonel and sang "Happy Birthday."